TykTechnologies/tyk-demo/deployments/portal/readme.md

 ./up.sh portal
 ```

 This install comes bootstrapped with an admin user, an external api consumer user and an internal api developer user.
+Initially the portal comes bootstrapped with a default admin user but becomes overwritten with a SQLite database containing users, organizations, and image assets.
 The SQLite database file is located within deployments/portal/volumes/database/portal.db.

+### Dependencies
+<li> SQLite </li>